-Whether you recently launched your own business or have been managing a marketing team for years, there are certain digital marketing skills that you need to have under your belt.
+Whether you recently launched your own business or have been managing a marketing team for years, there are certain digital marketing services and skills that you need to have under your belt.

 Keep reading to find out what skills you should be honing, including: